FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/README.md

 Will run the video at 48 FPS.
 The default FPS is 60.

+#### Possible issue
+On MacOSX there might be some issues with moviepy and/or ffmpeg versions of the virtual environment.
+If so, it is better to install `moviepy` with `pip` in the default version of you OS or create another virtual env.
+Trying to fix this problem in the project virtual environment might result in corrupting the environment itself.

 #### Why create a video

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
 Saving a video is a solid backup in case this happens.